dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-features-concepts.md

 As discussed in the [workflow replay]({{< ref "#workflow-replay" >}}) section, workflows maintain a write-only event-sourced history log of all its operations.
 To avoid runaway resource usage, workflows must limit the number of operations they schedule.
 For example, ensure your workflow doesn't:

 - Use infinite loops in its implementation
-- Schedule millions of tasks.
+- Schedule thousands of tasks.

 You can use the following two techniques to write workflows that may need to schedule extreme numbers of tasks: